bkgood/misc-code/README.txt

 assignments are written in MIPS assembler, targeted to the SPIM simulator.

 cs4173: assignments from a Video Game Development course.
-All assignments are written in C#, using XNA.
-(Final project using the Unity engine not included.)
+All assignments are written in C#, using XNA, and a small part of the final group project, written using Unity (a part of my contribution to the project).

 cs4323: assignments from a course on Operating Systems.
 Both assignments were written to test understanding of multi-threaded programming.